gikonekos/PLAY3-Archive/README.md

 ---

-## System overview
+# System overview

 PC-E500 Pocket Computer
-│
+↓
-│ internal 1-bit piezo buzzer
+internal 1-bit piezo buzzer
-▼
+↓
 PLAY2 / PLAY2L / PLAY3 driver
-│
+↓
-│ software mixing (time-division multiplexing)
+software mixing (time-division multiplexing)
-▼
+↓
 3-voice polyphonic music

-│
+Example usage:

-├─ Dash!
+- Dash!
 (1994 RPG floor BGM)
-├─ Holy Night
+- Holy Night
-├─ VEZAR
+- VEZAR
-└─ Bottakuri Shouten
+- Bottakuri Shouten

-│
-▼
-Later used in PC-98 game
+Later used in the PC-98 game:

-"Space Panicco" (1994)
+Space Panicco (1994)

 PLAY3 belongs to the **PLAY-series buzzer music drivers**, which extend the
 BASIC PLAY command and allow polyphonic music on the SHARP PC-E500 series.

 ---

-## About PLAY3
+# About PLAY3

 PLAY3 is a software routine that generates **three simultaneous voices**
 using the internal piezo buzzer.